Click here for a great selection of Amazon.com books about the 50 states.

 Introduction - United States Facts

-On July 4, 1776 the Declaration of Independence, in which the 13 British colonies declared independence from the Kingdom of Great Britain, was adopted by the Continental Congress.
+On July 4, 1776, the Declaration of Independence, in which the 13 British colonies declared independence from the Kingdom of Great Britain, was adopted by the Continental Congress.
 Many people regard this date as the date the United States of America became a country and the thirteen original colonies became states.
-There are others who argue that the U.S. did not really become an independent country and the states really did not become states until the ratification of the Constitution on March 4, 1789.
-Over the more than 200 years of its existence as an independent country the United States has expanded tremendously.
+Others argue that the U.S. did not become an independent country and the states did not become states until the ratification of the Constitution on March 4, 1789.
+Over the more than 200 years of its existence as an independent country, the United States has expanded tremendously.
 In fact there are now 50 states the last two, Alaska and Hawaii, joining the union in 1959.Interesting U.S. State Facts

 - On August 20th, 1959 Hawaii was the 50th and last state to join the United States.